Aminocd/passencrypt/README.md

 If you would like to contribute, please email me at aminkbtc [nospam_at] gmail dt com, or simply make a pull request.
 Work needed to be done:

-* **modularize the Passencrypt features of the demo application into a library that can easily ported into other projects**
+* **modularize the Passencrypt features of the demo application into a library that can easily be ported into other projects**

 * cryptoanalyze Passencrypt to verify whether it enables secure communication as intended

 * add log in attempt limiting to prevent brute force attacks

+* enable Passencrypt to use multiple one-time token tables for encryption of asynchronous data channels